-James Cook, a British sailor and cartographer is known for his discoveries in the Pacific Ocean.
-He was actually the second European to discover New Zealand, after Abel Tasman did it as the first in 1642.
-He was however the one, who precisely cartographed the New Zealand coastline as well as confirmed that New Zealand was barely the big continent that was expected to be found in the Southern hemisphere.
-He cartographed New Zealand 2400 miles coastline during his first Pacific journey as for five moths between October 1769 and March 1770 he circumvented the New Zealand islands.
+James Cook, a British sailor, and cartographer is known for his discoveries in the Pacific Ocean.
+He was actually the second European to discover New Zealand after Abel Tasman did it as the first in 1642.
+He was, however, the one, who precisely cartographed the New Zealand coastline.
+He also confirmed that New Zealand was barely the big continent that was expected to be found in the Southern hemisphere.
+He cartographed New Zealand 2400 miles coastline during his first Pacific journey as for five months between October 1769 and March 1770 he circumvented the New Zealand islands.

 He approached New Zealand from the East after he finished a scientific mission of observing the Venus transit across the Sun from over the Pacific ocean on Tahiti.
-First he circumvented the North Island from the North and continued alongside South Island West coastline heading South.
-Further he sailed alongside the East coastline of the South Island and left through a strait separating the two islands heading later to Australia (that time called New Holland) through the waters of the Tasman Sea.
-The strait between the islands, which he discovered was named after him as the James Cook strait.
-A couple of weeks earlier he also discovered another strait between the South Island and another island (Stewart Island) located to its South, but for military and other strategic reasons he did not include it in the official maps he drew.
+First, he circumvented the North Island from the North and continued alongside South Island West coastline heading South.
+Further, he sailed alongside the East coastline of the South Island and left through a strait separating the two islands heading later to Australia (that time called New Holland) through the waters of the Tasman Sea.
+The channel between the islands, which he discovered was named after him as the James Cook strait.
+A couple of weeks earlier he also found another strait between the South Island and another island (Stewart Island) located to its South.
+For military and other strategic reasons, he did not include it in the official maps he drew.

 Inside the Milford Sound.
 View already inside the fjord on approach from the Tasman Sea.

 The index of the posts on New Zealand >>>